Catholic Inner-city Schools Education

-The first CISE campaign was instituted in 1982 by the Archbishop of Cincinnati, Joseph Bernadin, and businessmen Ralph Lazarus and Edward Harness.
+The first CISE campaign was instituted in 1982 by the Archbishop of Cincinnati Joseph Bernadin and businessmen Ralph Lazarus and Edward Harness.
 This triad of community leaders of three different faiths united with the mutual goal of utilizing these parish schools, providing Catholic school opportunities for challenged families, and leveraging the generosity of the broader community.
 This initial campaign raised $45,000 and was a revolutionary new source of funding for CISE.

-While CISE started as an effort to keep vulnerable inner-city elementary schools open, it has evolved into a comprehensive solution aimed at alleviating poverty and fighting inequality through access to quality education.
+CISE started as an effort to keep vulnerable inner-city elementary schools open, but it has evolved into a comprehensive solution aimed at alleviating poverty and fighting inequality through access to quality education.
 CISE accomplishes this through excellent academics, the formation of values for life, and a safe, structured, and supportive environment in which all are welcome.

 Board of Trustees

-David Williams, Treasurer
+David Williams, Chair

 Dr. Robert Flick